-You may be required to correct spelling, grammar and layout (proofreading), check content, impose consistent styles and reword or rewrite (copy-editing).
+You'll be required to correct spelling, grammar and layout (proofreading), check content, impose consistent styles and reword or rewrite (copy-editing).
 This depends on the project, the employer or the client and their own specialist experience.
 Many copy-editors/proofreaders perform both functions in tandem.

 They're employed by publishers, businesses and public bodies but increasingly on a freelance basis, so it's common to have several clients at the same time.
 Many people retrain for editorial work as a second or third career.

-Work activities depend on experience and whether you work in-house or freelance.
+Activities depend on experience and whether you work in-house or freelance.
 They may include:

 - correcting spelling mistakes and grammatical errors